 - Very easy to customize the Themes or other internal structure.

 Next challenge that I faced was the selection of one static site generator from bunch of choice.
 There are lot of them are implemented in Python or Ruby.
-I was searched for few days to come up with a suitable one.
+I searched for a few days to come up with a suitable one.
 Finally I picked up a Python based engine Pelican as my favorite.
-It doesn't mean that others are bad implementation, but Pelican suits my taste better.
+It doesn't means that others are bad implementation, but Pelican suits my taste better.

 Here is the list of few major static site generators that I went through as part of the selection process.